 p.s. my nephew's name is GEORGE (very uncommon these days) & he is an awesome young man!

-River Road Creations by Reita said...
+2. River Road Creations by Reita says

 Oh my!
 My heart swells with pride when I see what a creative and talented daughter I have.
 I can't wait to sit in that beautiful space and rock baby George in a few days.
 I may never leave!